 - Does eating disorder treatment have to go on for years?

-The false notion that eating disorders are a “life sentence” can prevent many from initiating treatment or achieving desired results.
 A recent study from the Journal for Clinical Psychiatry challenges this discouraging myth.
-Kamryn Eddy, PhD, one of the researchers who published the report, is quoted, “roughly two thirds of women with anorexia nervosa or bulimia nervosa will eventually recover.”
+Kamryn Eddy, PhD, one of the researchers who published the report, is quoted, “Roughly two thirds of women with anorexia nervosa or bulimia nervosa will eventually recover.”
 She continues, “For the 20 million women (and 10 million men) reportedly struggling with clinically significant eating disorders in the US, this represents hope.”

 Eddy KT, Tabri N, Thomas JJ, Murray HB, Hastings E, Edkins K, Krishna M, et al. Recovery From Anorexia Nervosa and Bulimia Nervosa at 22-Year Follow-Up.
 The Journal of Clinical Psychiatry.
 2016.